SamirTalwar/talks/use-your-type-system.md

 ## In Conclusion

-We tackled four discrete problems, but the solution has always been the same in every one of these cases.
+We tackled five discrete problems, but the solution has always been the same in every one of these cases.
 In each case, the need for a simpler design led us to create a new type.
 Sometimes we made types that wrapped data, in the case of `CircularArea`, `PropertyId` and `ShortList`, among others.
 This was to protect the data from easy access and manipulation, reducing the scope.
 Other times, we extracted behaviour, creating `Optional` and `Either` types to make explicit behaviour that was previously hidden by the vagaries of Java and languages like it.

 In every case, our types became behaviour attractors, pulling in logic that was previously scattered (and often duplicated) everywhere.
 In this, we achieved [the holy grail][Putting an Age-Old Battle to Rest], removing duplication *and* increasing clarity.
 To keep them that way, we made sure not to expose the data in a general fashion, but only in order to fulfill the specific goals of that object.

-Our code became more __readable__, __flexible__, __correct__ and, surprisingly, more __efficient__ too.
+Our code became more __readable__, __searchable__, __flexible__, __correct__ and, surprisingly, more __efficient__ too.
 While I can't promise that will happen every time, I can tell you it's worked for me far more often than not.

 So what are you waiting for?
 Go wrap some data in some brand new types.